mars-protocol/v1-core/contracts/liquidity-pool/README.md

 of how to develop.

-[Publishing](./Publishing.md) contains useful information on how to publish your contract to the world, once you are ready to deploy_local it on a running blockchain.
+[Publishing](./Publishing.md) contains useful information on how to publish your contract to the world, once you are ready to deploy it on a running blockchain.
 And [Importing](./Importing.md) contains information about pulling in other contracts or crates that have been published.